Sonia Sanchez: Contemporary works

-Her more recent contemporary endeavors include a spoken-word interlude on "Hope is an Open Window", a song co-written by Diana Ross from her 1998 album Every Day is a New Day.
-The song is featured as the sound bed for a tribute video to 9/11 that can be viewed on YouTube.
-Sanchez is currently among 20 African-American women to be a part of Freedom's Sisters, a mobile exhibition initiated by the Cincinnati Museum Center and the Smithsonian Institution.
+Her more recent contemporary endeavors include a spoken-word interlude on "Hope is an Open Window", a song co-written by Diana Ross from her 1998 album Every Day Is a New Day.
+Sanchez was among 20 African-American women to be a part of Freedom's Sisters, a mobile exhibition initiated by the Cincinnati Museum Center and the Smithsonian Institution.

-Sanchez became Philadelphia's first Poet Laureate, after being appointed by Mayor Michael Nutter.
+Sanchez became the first Poet Laureate of Philadelphia after being appointed by Mayor Michael Nutter.
 She served in that position from 2012 to 2014.

 In 2013, Sanchez headlined the 17th annual Poetry Ink, at which she read her poem "Under a Soprano Sky".

-BaddDDD Sonia Sanchez, a documentary film by Barbara Attie, Janet Goldwater and Sabrina Schmidt Gordon spotlighting Sanchez's work, career, influence and life story, was released in 2015, when it was shown at the Full Frame Documentary Film Festival The film premiered in the UK on June 22, 2016, at Rivington Place, London.
+BaddDDD Sonia Sanchez, a documentary film by Barbara Attie, Janet Goldwater, and Sabrina Schmidt Gordon spotlighting Sanchez's work, influence, and life, premiered in 2015 at the Full Frame Documentary Film Festival.
+The film was released publicly on June 22, 2016.

 Awards

-In 1969, Sanchez was awarded the P.E.N.
-Writing Award.
-She was awarded the National Education Association Award 1977–1988.
-She won the National Academy and Arts Award and the National Endowment for the Arts Fellowship Award in 1978–79.
-In 1985, she received the American Book Award for Homegirls and Handgrenades.
-She has also been awarded the Community Service Award from the National Black Caucus of State Legislators, the Lucretia Mott Award, the Governor's Award for Excellence in the Humanities, and the Peace and Freedom Award from the Women's International League for Peace and Freedom, as well as the 1999 Langston Hughes Poetry Award, the 2001 Robert Frost Medal, the 2004 Harper Lee Award, and the 2006 National Visionary Leadership Award.
-In 2009, she received the Robert Creeley Award, from the Robert Creeley Foundation.
+In 1969, Sanchez was awarded the PEN Writing Award.
+She was awarded the National Education Association Award in 1977.
+She also won a National Endowment for the Arts Fellowship in 1977.
+In 1985, she received an American Book Award for Homegirls and Handgrenades.
+She has also been awarded the Community Service Award from the National Black Caucus of State Legislators, the Pennsylvania Governor's Award for Excellence in the Humanities, and the Peace and Freedom Award from the Women's International League for Peace and Freedom, as well as the 1999 Langston Hughes Medal, the 2001 Frost Medal, and the 2004 Harper Lee Award.

-In 2017, Sanchez was honored at the 16th Annual Dr. Betty Shabazz Awards in a ceremony held on June 29 at the Schomburg Center for Research in Black Culture, Harlem.
+In 2009, she received the Robert Creeley Award from the Robert Creeley Foundation.
+In 2017, Sanchez was honored at the 16th Annual Dr. Betty Shabazz Awards in a ceremony held on June 29 at the Schomburg Center for Research in Black Culture.

-In 2018, she won the Wallace Stevens Award from the Academy of American Poets for proven mastery of the art of poetry.
+In 2018, she won the Wallace Stevens Award from the Academy of American Poets.

 At the 84th Annual Anisfield-Wolf Book Awards ceremony on September 26, 2019, Sanchez was honored with the Lifetime Achievement Award by the Cleveland Foundation.

 In October 2021, Sanchez was awarded the 28th annual Dorothy and Lillian Gish Prize "in recognition of her ongoing achievements in inspiring change through the power of the word."

-In 2022, Sanchez was awarded The Edward MacDowell Medal by The MacDowell Colony for outstanding contributions to American culture.
+In 2022, Sanchez was awarded the Edward MacDowell Medal for outstanding contributions to American culture.